Student Performance Review Committee

 A. Scope of SPRC Activities

 The Student Performance Review Committee is a Dean-appointed SHMS faculty committee with advisory responsibilities to the Dean of SHMS.
 The function of the SPRC is to review the academic progress of students referred to it by the departments in the School of Health and Medical Sciences and provide recommendations regarding those students to the Dean.
-The SPRC also receives and reviews requests for LOAs and appeals presented by students in the School of Health and Medical Sciences and provides recommendation to the Dean.
+The SPRC also receives and reviews appeals presented by students in the School of Health and Medical Sciences and provides recommendation to the Dean.
 The SPRC serves to ensure that the policies outlined in this document and in program policy manuals are applied in a fair, equitable manner to all students.

 However, claims of discrimination, including retaliation, and sexual harassment should be submitted to the University Compliance Office by the student.